konanik15/engineering_project/backend/services/social/README.md

 Send a message to the specfied lobby.
 Text is sent as a request body.

-Example:
+Example:<br>
-POST chat/private/bar
+POST chat/private/bar<br>
 Headers:
 - Content-Type: text/plain

 Body:
-are you guys new to the game?
+- are you guys new to the game?

 A message can only be sent if you are connected to the corresponding lobby.
 Otherwise you will get 403 error.